pingcap/docs-cn/dev/how-to/troubleshoot/data-migration.md

     resume-task ${task name}
     ```

-However, you need to reset the data synchronization task in some cases.
-For details about when to reset and how to reset, see [Reset the data synchronization task](#reset-the-data-synchronization-task).
+However, you need to reset the data replication task in some cases.
+For details about when to reset and how to reset, see [Reset the data replication task](#reset-the-data-replication-task).

 ## Common errors